drandx/GenexusSoccerAPI/README.md

   - slc run

 #Using the API
-  - Web Explorer URL: <your ip address>:30000/explorer
+  - Web Explorer URL: "your ip address":30000/explorer
-  - API URL to integrate with clients: <your ip address>:30000/api
+  - API URL to integrate with clients: "your ip address":30000/api